Supported SDKs

 Opacity Flutter SDK

-SDK integrates Opacity features into your Flutter project.
+The flutter-opacity-core SDK integrates Opacity features into your Flutter project.
 Follow the steps below to install and set up the package for both iOS and Android.

 Set up Flutter and Opacity